 If we have been using THC as a major way to relax it can be helpful to imagine new ways to unwind without high-risk choices.
-For a while, things may not seem protecting rewarding myself
+For a while, things may not seem as exciting while our brains are in the process of changing back to a more normal state.
+In time, our brain chemistry will begin to withou respond and we will find pleasure in life without THC.